Abasay/chat-application/README.md

 This web app functions in such a way that the person, who is the admin, could be in control of athose who can have acccess to the group chat.
 The admin will create an identity and password for the anyone he wants to be included in the chat.
 And after him creating an identity for such person, he give, he give him/her the username and password for him/her to be able to login so as to access the chat.
 Inaddition, the admin can also remove any member he wants.

+Note: You can also logout whenever u wish and login back again.

 In this way, the admin controls the flow of infomation and make it as confidential as possible.

 This web app is a very good tool especially for companies or a group of people.